 We will be adding to this information hub throughout the school year.
 More information about each option follows:

 We will offer In-Person Learning following the state’s Healthy at School guidelines and guidance from our local health department.
 We are planning to start in-person learning following an A-B plan hybrid model.
 Depending on guidance from health officials, how this instruction is provided may change.
-The official Return to School Plan will be presented to the Board of Education on Aug.
-3, 2020.
-Following is general information regarding plans for the upcoming year:
+Following is general information regarding plans for the year:

 A-B Hybrid Model: This is a rotational model with students divided into two groups alphabetically based on their last name.
 This plan reduces risks to students and staff by lowering the number of students in class.
 It also reduces the student-teacher ratio and gives us opportunity for greater social distancing.

 - Group A – Students with last names starting with A-K will have in-person class on Monday and Tuesday, with blended learning from home on Wednesday thru Friday.